nmfs-opensci/CloudComputingSetup/README.md

 # Session -> Restart R or Ctrl+Shift+F10
 ```

 You must restart the RStudio's R session before you install any packages.
-This should allow your workstation to install packages just as fast as a posit configuration.
+This should allow your workstation to install packages just as fast as a Posit configuration.

 #### Posit

 The Posit configuration is the easiest environment to set-up, whether you are using the Positron or RStudio IDE.
-Since posit uses the posit package manager by default, any packages you install via install.packages() should install quickly and easily.
+Since Posit uses the posit package manager by default, any packages you install via install.packages() should install quickly and easily.
 When installing the first package you will be prompted to create a personal folder for the packages to be stored in home/user, you should type "yes" twice and that will ensure that your packages will persist between opening and closing the workstation.

 ### Running Code